A Voice For Bath

 Radio Bath was conceived in 2019 by Steve Fountain and Simon McNeill-Ritchie who were joined by Loraine Morgan-Brinkhurst MBE to complete our founding team.

 Simon is a former British diplomat, corporate finance adviser and two times national award-winning social entrepreneur.
-He was recently re-elected Mayor of Bradford on Avon.
+He was also previously the Mayor of Bradford-On-Avon.

 Loraine Morgan-Brinkhurst MBE